bolouie/bolouie/README.md

 I'm a design researcher doing web development things.

-* 🌍  Based in Toronto
+* 🌍  Based in Toronto 🍁
-* 📚  Building with AI
+* 🧠  Building with AI
-* 🧠  Curious about developers using the MERN stack and Vuejs.
 * 🔋  Working on my dev portfolio
 * 🎯  Goals: Build meaningful projects and contribute to open source!